hpl002/Masters_Public/main/outline.md

     *Challenges*

 - More process mining fundamentals
+  - Core activities in process mining
+  > TODO: Relate core activities to lifecycle and the different types of plugins available in prom (dscovery, analysis, import, etc.)
   - Petri nets
     - definitions

   - Colored petri nets

 - Process mining and simulation